mvcss/mvcss.github.com/source/index.md

   text-transform: uppercase
 ```

-There’s no shortage of wonderful frameworks, ideas, and methods for tackling CSS across the web, and MVCSS wouldn’t exist without a few of these.
+There’s no shortage of wonderful frameworks, ideas, and methods for tackling CSS across the web, and MVCSS wouldn’t exist without ideas set forth in few of these.
 Take a look at the [Resources][resources] section to find out more about our architectural roots.

 [components]: /components